Jane Reece

-Jane B. Reece (born 15 April 1944) is an American scientist and textbook author.
+Jane B. Reece is an American scientist and textbook author.
 Along with American biologist Neil Campbell, she wrote the widely used Campbell/Reece Biology textbooks.
+Following Campbell's death in 2004, she collaborated with American biologist Lisa Urry to update subsequent editions.
+The textbook is widely acclaimed and is used in 90 percent of AP Biology classes and 60 percent of introductory college biology courses.
+The textbook has been used by over 14 million students and has been translated into over 20 languages.

+Early life and education

-Reece received an A.B. in Biology from Harvard University, an M.S. in microbiology from Rutgers University, and a Ph.D. in bacteriology from the University of California, Berkeley.
-Her doctoral thesis was entitled 'The RecE pathway of genetic combination in Escherichia Coli'.
-Having completed her Ph.D., she stayed at UC Berkeley for a while as a postdoctoral researcher, before accepting tenure at Stanford University as a researcher.
+Reece received an AB in Biology from Harvard University, an MS in microbiology from Rutgers University, and a PhD in bacteriology from the University of California, Berkeley.
+Her doctoral thesis was entitled The RecE pathway of genetic combination in Escherichia Coli (1981).
+Having completed her PhD, she stayed at UC Berkeley for a while as a postdoctoral researcher, before accepting tenure at Stanford University as a researcher.
 Her research mainly focused on genetic recombination in bacteria.

+Career

 Reece has taught at various colleges, including Middlesex County College (New Jersey) and Queensborough Community College (New York City).
 She is the author or co-author of several textbooks at Benjamin Cummings, at which place she has served as an editor since she joined in 1978.

-Notable among her works is The World of the Cell, third edition, which she co-authored with W.M.
-Becker and M.F.
+Notable among her works is The World of the Cell, third edition, which she co-authored with Wayne Becker and M.F.
 Poesie.

-In 2017 she was awarded an honorary doctorate from Uppsala University, Sweden.
+In 2017, she was awarded an honorary doctorate from Uppsala University, Sweden.